 WHAT I WON’T EAT

 I’ve never acquired a taste for coffee or alcoholic beverages, so they are easy to avoid.
 I’ve avoided caffeinated beverages for many years now.
 But, I’ve now added pre-packaged fruit juices to that list, along with packaged meals, like frozen entrees.
 I no longer eat fast food or at sit-down restaurants.
 In 2013, I developed an intolerance for gluten and peanuts, so I avoid wheat and peanut products.

 WHAT I WILL EAT

-I drink filtered water, soy milk, and fruit juices, like cranberry juice.
+I drink filtered water, almond milk, and fruit juices, like cranberry juice.
 I eat gluten-free pasta products.
 I make my own granola with old fashioned rolled oats, agave juice, slivered almonds, and dried fruit.
 I make “portables” with calrose (“sticky”) rice and a variety of ingredients, like ham and cheese.
 Lunches and dinners seldom take more than 30 minutes to prepare, and I make enough for leftovers.
 I’ve shifted my meat preferences from beef to chicken and fish.

 WHAT’S SO IMPORTANT ABOUT DIET?